- Women and audit represent 34% and 26% of new partners respectively

 “Congratulations to all new EY partners around the world for this exceptional achievement.
 Each one of them has reached this milestone under difficult circumstances, which is a testament to their leadership and commitment to EY values.
 The success of the EY organization is made possible by these diverse leaders and their promotion is the result of their dedication to their clients, teams and the EY purpose of building a better working world.”

 On a geographical basis, EY member firms in the Americas area had the largest proportion of new partners, with 341 promotions (41%), followed by Europe, Middle East, India and Africa (EMEIA), with 290 promotions (35%).
-New partners in EY member firms in the Asia-Pacific area totaled 199 (24%), which includes 45 from the Asean Region of which 42% are women.
+New partners in EY member firms in the Asia-Pacific area totaled 199 (24%).

 By service line, Assurance accounted for the largest proportion of partner promotions with 270 (33%), of which 220 are within audit.
 It was followed by Consulting, with 205 (25%); Tax, with 189 (23%); and Strategy and Transactions, with 145 (17%).
 Additionally, there are 21 new partners in business support (2%).
 The new partners will officially begin their new roles in early July.